sujith-eag/vu-library/docs/mca/rm/u1_2_rp.md

 8. Sequential sampling

 #### 1. Deliberate sampling

-Deliberate sampling is also known as purposive or non-probability sampling.
+Non-probability sampling method useful for qualitative research.

 Judgement sampling is used quite frequently in qualitative research where the desire happens to be to develop hypotheses rather than to generalize to larger population

 #### 2. Simple random sampling

+Each unit has an equal chance of selection; e.g., lottery method.

 This type of sampling is also known as chance sampling or probability sampling.

-In this each and every item in the population has an equal chance of inclusion in the sample.

 EX.: if we have to select a sample of 300 items from a universe of 15,000 items, then we can put the names or numbers of all the 15,000 items on slips of paper and conduct a lottery.

 #### 3. Systematic sampling

+Selection at regular intervals; e.g., every 10th household.

 In some instances the most practical way of sampling is to select every 15th name on a list, every 10th house on one side of a street and so on.

-Sampling of this type is known as systematic sampling.

 #### 4. Stratified sampling

+Population divided into strata (e.g., urban/rural), and random samples drawn from each.

 It is important that the sample includes representative groups of study units with specific characteristics.

-Ex.: Residents from urban and rural areas.

-The sampling frame must be divided into groups, or strata, according to these characteristics.

 Random or systematic samples of a predetermined size will then have to be obtained from each group (stratum).
 This is called stratified sampling.

 #### 5. Quota sampling

+Non-random; interviewers choose participants based on quotas for various characteristics.

 The actual selection of items for the sample is left to the interviewer’s judgement.
 This is called quota sampling.

-Quota sampling is an important form of non-probability sampling.
-Quota samples generally are judgement samples rather than random samples.

 #### 6. Cluster sampling

+Groups or clusters are selected instead of individuals (e.g., classrooms, neighborhoods).

 Cluster sampling involves grouping the population.
 Then the groups or clusters are selecting rather than individual for inclusion in the sample.

 Ex.: Suppose a departmental store wishes to sample its credit card holders.
 It has issued its cards to 15,000 customers.
 The sample size is say 450.
 Among 15,000 customers, 100 clusters are formed.
 Each cluster consists of 150 card holders.
 Three clusters are selected for the sample randomly

 #### 7. Area Sampling

+Type of cluster sampling based on geographic areas.

 Under area sampling the total area is to be divided into a number of smaller nonoverlapping areas.

-These are generally known as geographical clusters.

 Then a number of these smaller areas are randomly selected.
 All units in these small areas are included in the sample.

 #### 8. Multi-stage sampling

+Sampling in successive stages (e.g., states → districts → towns → households).

 Under multi-stage sampling the first stage may be to select large primary sampling units such as states, then districts, then towns and finally certain families within towns.

-If the technique of random-sampling is applied at all stages, the sampling procedure is described as multi-stage random sampling.

 #### 9. Sequential sampling

+Used in quality control; sample size is not fixed in advance.

 This design is usually adopted under acceptance sampling plan in the context of statistical quality control.

-___
 ## 6. Collecting the data.

-There are several ways of collecting the appropriate data.

-They are differing considerably in context of money costs, time and other resources of the researcher.

-Primary data can be collected either through experiment or through survey.

-The researcher conducts an experiment and observes some quantitative measurements or the data.

-With the help of data the truth contained in the hypothesis can be examined.
+Data collection methods vary by cost, time, and required resources.
+Data may be:

+- **Primary data** (collected first-hand through experiments or survey)

+- **Secondary** (previously collected by others)

+Methods of Primary Data Collection:

-1. By observation
+1. Observation

-2. Through personal interview
+2. Personal interviews

-3. Through telephone interviews
+3. Telephone interviews

-4. By mailing of questionnaire
-5. Through schedules(training)
+4. Mailed questionnaires

+5. Structured schedules (with trained field staff)

+>[!caution] Question
+>Write a Short Note on
+>* Execution of Project
+>* Analysis of data
+>* Hypothesis Testing
+>* Generalization and Interpretation
+>* Preparation of Report / Thesis
+>* Criteria of Good Research

 ## 7. Execution of the project.

+Successful execution ensures valid and reliable data.
+Key Aspects:

+- Systematic and timely implementation

+- Proper training for data collectors

+- Use of instruction manuals

+- Monitor for unanticipated issues

+- Ensure statistical control

+- Handle non-response issues with sub-sampling and expert intervention

+___

 Execution of the project is a very important step in the research process.
 * The data to be collected would be adequate and dependable.